By George Beccaloni

 THE MALAY ARCHIPELAGO (1854 - 1862)

-In March 1854 Wallace left Britain on a collecting expedition to the Malay Archipelago (Singapore, Malaysia, Indonesia and East Timor).
+In March 1854 Wallace left Britain on a collecting expedition to the Malay Archipelago (Singapore, Malaysia, Brunei, Indonesia and East Timor).
 He spent nearly eight years in the region, and undertook sixty or seventy separate journeys, often in small native boats and canoes, resulting in a combined total of around 14,000 miles of travel.
 He visited every major island in the archipelago at least once, and several on multiple occasions, and he and his assistants collected almost 110,000 insects, 7,500 shells, 8,050 bird skins, 410 mammal and reptile specimens, and a few ferns.
-He collected a total of 212 new bird species (naming about half of them himself), so given that around 10,000 bird species are known, this means that he was responsible for discovering about 2% of the entire World bird fauna.
+Wallace personally collected about 80% of them.
+He focused on the delicate specimens such as insects, while his assistants collected most of the vertebrates.
+The latter included 212 new bird species, of which about half of them were named by Wallace.
+Given that around 10,000 bird species are known, this means that Wallace was responsible for discovering about 2% of the entire World bird fauna.

 Wallace probably collected specimens of a total of about 5000 new animal (and a few fern) species in the Malay Archipelago.
 I based this on estimates that he and others who worked on his collections gave e.g. this passage from his book The Malay Archipelago: